 Staccato 19.png

-Riot has an extensive discography, and has recorded at venues ranging from the Royal Festival Hall to Air Lyndhurst Studios to Deutschlandfunk Köln.
+Riot boasts an extensive discography, and has recorded at venues ranging from the Royal Festival Hall to Air Lyndhurst Studios to Deutschlandfunk Köln.
 Their debut release on Huddersfield Contemporary Records, Speak Be Silent, was named one of the ten most important recordings of the year by Alex Ross in the New Yorker, and has been praised as ‘one of the best recordings of 2019’ by Sequenza 21 and ‘a most impressive release’ by Australia’s Limelight magazine.
-Fiona Maddocks was equally effusive about their most recent release, Vestige, in The Guardian (‘…each of these contrasting tracks is played with expression and finesse by this first-rate group’).
+Fiona Maddocks was equally effusive about their recent album, Vestige, in The Guardian (‘…each of these contrasting tracks is played with expression and finesse by this first-rate group’).

 01 - Riot Vertical by Justyna Skierawska.jpg